Skip to main content

 Point Pinos and Asilomar State Beach Tide Pools

 Sitting pretty right next to each other, these two areas arguably offer the best tide pools in California.
-The rocky shores of Point Pinos and Asilomar are one of the richest tide pool habitats in the entire world, thriving with sea life year-round so much so that the tiny creatures are sometimes even visible at high tide.
+The rocky shores of Point Pinos and Asilomar are some of the richest tide pool habitats in the entire world, thriving with sea life year-round, so much so that the tiny creatures are sometimes even visible at high tide.
 But, of course, it goes without saying that visiting during low tide is more recommended.

 Bay Area Tide Pools